apache/spark/docs/mllib-basics.md

 global shuffle, which is quite expensive.
 We implemented three types of distributed matrices in this release and will add more types in the future.

+The basic type is called `RowMatrix`.
+A `RowMatrix` is a row-oriented distributed matrix without meaningful row indices, e.g., a collection of feature vectors.
+It is backed by an RDD of its rows, where each row is a local vector.
+We assume that the number of columns is not huge for a `RowMatrix`.
+An `IndexedRowMatrix` is similar to a `RowMatrix` but with row indices, which can be used for identifying rows and joins.
+A `CoordinateMatrix` is a distributed matrix stored in [coordinate list (COO)](https://en.wikipedia.org/wiki/Sparse_matrix) format, backed by an RDD of its entries.

 ***Note***

 The underlying RDDs of a distributed matrix must be deterministic, because we cache the matrix size.